 It is also worth noting that even with a market slowdown and a major price adjustment property will continue to remain unaffordable for many for the foreseeable future.

-Indeed, a recent survey by Knight Frank estimates that by 2021 as many as one-in-four Britons will be renting which suggests that with the correct advice and strategy buy-to-let investment can be a good investment now and in the future.
+Indeed, a recent survey by The Guardian estimates that by 2021 as many as one-in-four Britons will be renting which suggests that with the correct advice and strategy buy-to-let investment can be a good investment now and in the future.